pikawika/VUB-SA-assignment-3/README.md

 - For this project, the following version of base software are used (same as WPOs)
   - JRE and JDK 1.8.291
   - sbt 1.3.13
-- The sbt build will provide XXX
+- The sbt build will provide the required dependencies which are the same as the one from the last exercise session (11).

 ## Running the code